dhiyayasyifa/data-analyst/README.md

 - [Data Sources](#data-sources)

 ## Overview
-This project is a data analysis and visualization project focused on e-commerce public data.
-It includes code for data wrangling, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
-This project aims to analyze data on the E-Commerce Public Dataset.
+This project focuses on analyzing and visualizing e-commerce public data.
+It includes code for data wrangling, exploratory data analysis (EDA), and an interactive Streamlit dashboard for data exploration.
+The goal is to extract insights from the E-Commerce Public Dataset.

 ## Project Structure
 - `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.